niyatighagada/ML-apprentice-takehome/README.md

 Thank you for taking the time to review my submission.

-All tasks (1 through 4) have been addressed with clean modular code and appropriate comments.

 The main.py script has been updated to show both the embedding outputs for Task 1 and the training loop for Task 4.

 Dummy data was used to simulate inputs for demonstration purposes.
 The architecture is easily extendable to real datasets.